BirendraMagar/BirendraMagar/README.md

 - 🌱 I’m currently learning **NextJs**

-- 👨‍💻 All of my projects are available at [birendramagar.vercel.app](birendramagar.vercel.app)
+- 👨‍💻 All of my projects are available at [https://birendramagar.vercel.app/](https://birendramagar.vercel.app/)

 - 💬 Ask me about **React, NextJs**